BMW Battery Warning and Alternator Problems

 All accessories, including the alternator, AC compressor, and power steering pump, are driven by the serpentine belt, which is rotated by a crankshaft pulley.
 The alternator pulley spins two or three times faster than the crankshaft pulley to produce the power.

 If the belt is loose or one of the accessories has a bad bearing, the alternator will not rotate fast enough to generate the required electricity.
 Also, there may not be power steering and air conditioning.
-And, as a coolant pump will not work as well, the engine may overheat in a short time.
+And, as a coolant pump will also not work, the engine may overheat quickly.

 Bad Alternator

-The alternator has several rotating components, such as a rotor, bearings, and a slip ring with brushes assembly.
+The alternator has several rotating components, such as a rotor, bearings, and a slip ring with brush assembly.
 Just like other moving parts, these will eventually wear out.
 The spring-loaded brushes are the most likely failure point.
-Also, as the BWM mounts an alternator below the oil cooler assembly, this can lead to oil contamination caused by leaking oil.
+Also, as the BWM mounts an alternator below the oil cooler assembly, oil contamination can be caused by leaking oil.

 Diodes